 Hovering over the dots will give you a summarized information about the number of tasks that have been completed that day.
 The line between the dots visualizes the rises and drops of the productivity.

-The second throughput chart allows you to zoom in and out of a specific interval within the selected time frame.
+The Throughput Navigator allows you to zoom in and out of a specific interval within the selected time frame.
 This way you can generate different Monte Carlo simulation without having to reset the general time frame every time.